 How much does dental insurance cost in Colorado?

-IHC Specialty Benefits reports that the average monthly premium for a stand-alone family dental plan sold in Colorado over a two-year period (2020-2021) was $41.91.
-(Typical family size was 1.2 to 1.4 persons.)
+IHC Specialty Benefits reports that the average monthly premium for a stand-alone family dental plan sold in Colorado in 2022 was $46.04.

 If a family is purchasing coverage through Connect for Health Colorado, the premiums associated with pediatric dental coverage may or may not be offset by premium tax credits (premium subsidies).
 Here’s more about how that works, depending on whether the health plan has integrated pediatric dental benefits.

 Are stand-alone pediatric dental plans on the exchange ACA-compliant?